bizz84/starter_architecture_flutter_firebase/README.md

 - **Entries**: for each job, user can view, create, edit, and delete the corresponding entries (an entry is a task with a start and end time, with an optional comment)
 - **A report page** that shows a daily breakdown of all jobs, hours worked and pay, along with the totals.

 All the data is persisted with Firestore and is kept in sync across multiple devices.

+## Roadmap

+- [ ] Add missing tests
+- [ ] Stateful Nested Navigation with GoRouter (once [this PR](https://github.com/flutter/packages/pull/2650) is merged)
+- [ ] Use controllers / notifiers consistently across the app (some code still needs to be updated)
+- [ ] Add localization
+- [ ] Use the new Firebase UI packages where useful
+- [ ] Responsive UI

+> This is a tentative roadmap.
+There is no ETA for any of the points above.
+This is a low priority project and I don't have much time to maintain it.

 ## Relevant Articles